Bharat Virasat-Humayun's tomb

 The tomb includes over 150 graves of immediate members and descendents of Humayun's family as well as other nobles of the Mughal court.

-It stands on a platform of 12000 sq. m and goes up to a height of 47m.
+It stands on a platform of 4000 sq. m and goes up to a height of 47m.
+The finial on the top is 6m high.
 It is one of the earliest examples of Persian influence in Indian architecture.
+Its design represents an amalgamation of styles that Humayun saw during his years in exile in Persia and Afghanistan.

 The tomb stands in the middle of a rectangular garden of the traditional char-bagh design.
 The garden is divided into four sections by channels filled with flowing water, each of which is further sub-divided into nine sections.
 The four innermost sub-divisions form the platform on which the tomb stands.
 Flowing water was an essential element of the Mughal garden-tombs, and Humayun's tomb has underground terra-cotta pipes, aqueducts, fountains, and water channels to supply and carry the flowing water.